About

 For all intents and purposes… I am a modern day freedom fighter.
 In our present-day, the biggest threat to true individual independence… is personal consumer debt.
 I aim to stand in the gap and fight that debt – at all costs.

-I am 34 years old.
-I live in Lansing, MI.
-I work as an Information Technology Manager by day, and moonlight as a personal finance guru and professional blogger.
+I am 36 years old.
+I live in Hendersonville, NC and am a full-time writer for this website and for diyNatural.com.
 I am a Christian first, a husband second, a son and brother third, and a friend and colleague fourth.

 My passions and goals for DebtFreeAdventure.com are: